l-wang/Petagram/README.md

       - loading data from APIs to local db

 How to configure:
-1.Directly import from your Eclipse
+  - Directly import from your Eclipse
     --File
       --Imoort
         --Git
           --Project from Github
-2.Clone the repository from your Github Client
-      --Import Exisiting project
+  - Clone the repository from your Github Client --Import Exisiting project